nawin-viswajith/SatIntra/README.md

 Provide the necessary inputs when prompted, and the pipeline will process the images and generate the video accordingly.

 ## Notes
-Ensure that the image filenames follow the pattern **'frame_XXX.jpg'** where 'XXX' is a zero-padded number.
+Ensure that the image filenames follow the pattern **'frame_XXX.jpg'** where **'XXX'** is a zero-padded number.
-The cropping coordinates are set to [0.0, 110, 1540.0, 1545.0].
+The cropping coordinates are set to **'[0.0, 110, 1540.0, 1545.0]'**.
 Adjust these coordinates as needed for your specific images.

-License
+## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the license file for details.

-Contributing
+## Contributing
 Feel free to fork the repository and submit pull requests.
 Issues and feature requests can be reported in the GitHub issues section.
+For any questions or issues, please contact nawinviswajith@gmail.com